-Ceased a job Left a job voluntarily (see 'Job leavers') or involuntarily (see 'Job losers').
-Change in employer/business People who were employed at February 2008 and, within the 12 months to February 2008, ceased working with one employer/business and started working with another employer/business in relation to their main job.
-Change in employment type Any change in employment type in relation to main job.
-Change in industry Division Any change between industry Divisions as classified by the Australian and New Zealand Standard Industrial Classification (ANZSIC), 2006 (cat. no. 1292.0).
-Change in industry Subdivision Any change between industry Subdivisions as classified by the Australian and New Zealand Standard Industrial Classification (ANZSIC), 2006 (cat. no. 1292.0).
-Change in Major occupation group Any change between Major occupation groups as classified by the ANZSCO-Australian and New Zealand Standard Classification of Occupations, (ANZSCO), First Edition, 2006 (cat. no. 1220.0).
-Change in Minor occupation group Any change between Minor occupation groups as classified by the ANZSCO-Australian and New Zealand Standard Classification of Occupations, (ANZSCO), First Edition, 2006 (cat. no. 1220.0).
-Change in usual hours Any change in the number of usual hours worked in relation to main job.
-Change in work Employees (excluding owner managers of incorporated enterprises) were considered to have had some change in work if they had been with their current employer for one year or more at February 2008 and reported that, in the 12 months to February 2008, they had: been promoted transferred to a different position changed usual hours worked; or changed occupation.
-Contributing family workers People who work without pay, in an economic enterprise operated by a relative.
-Current employer/business Refers to the employer/business which the person had in the week before the interview.
+Ceased a job voluntarily

+People who ceased a job voluntarily, because:

+- of unsatisfactory work arrangements/pay/hours; or - the job was seasonal, temporary or a holiday job and they left that job to return to studies; or - they retired, started a new business, got a better job, left for family reasons.

+Ceased a job involuntarily

+People who ceased a job involuntarily, because:

+- they were retrenched or their business closed down because of financial difficulties; or - the job was seasonal, temporary or a holiday job and they did not leave that job to return to studies; or - they left their job because of their own ill health or injury.

+Change in employer/business

+People who were employed at February 2010 and, within the 12 months to February 2010, ceased working with one employer/business and started working with another employer/business in relation to their main job.

+Change in employment type

+Any change in employment type in relation to main job.

+Change in industry Division

+Any change between industry Divisions as classified by the Australian and New Zealand Standard Industrial Classification (ANZSIC), 2006 (cat. no. 1292.0).

+Change in industry Subdivision

+Any change between industry Subdivisions as classified by the Australian and New Zealand Standard Industrial Classification (ANZSIC), 2006 (cat. no. 1292.0).

+Change in Major occupation

+group

+Any change between Major occupation groups as classified by the ANZSCO-Australian and New Zealand Standard Classification of Occupations, (ANZSCO), First Edition, 2006 (cat. no. 1220.0).

+Change in Minor occupation

+group

+Any change between Minor occupation groups as classified by the ANZSCO-Australian and New Zealand Standard Classification of Occupations, (ANZSCO), First Edition, 2006 (cat. no. 1220.0).

+Change in usual hours

+Any change in the number of usual hours worked in relation to main job.

+Change in work

+Employees (excluding owner managers of incorporated enterprises) were considered to have had some change in work if they had been with their current employer for one year or more at February 2010 and reported that, in the 12 months to February 2010, they had:

+- been promoted;

+- transferred to a different position;

+- changed usual hours worked; or

+- changed occupation.

+Contributing family workers

+People who work without pay, in an economic enterprise operated by a relative.

+Current employer/business

+Refers to the employer/business which the person had in the week before the interview.
 Where the person had more than one employer/business, the employer/business for which most hours were usually worked, was regarded as the current employer/business.

-Did not change employer/business For this publication, it mainly refers to people who were employed at February 2008 for less than 12 months, and did not work with a different employer/business in the previous 12 months.
-People who were working at February 2008 for one year or more could also be considered to have not changed employer/business, but are not included in data items in this survey.
-Different employment type See 'Change in employment type'.
-Different industry See 'Change in industry'.
-Different occupation See 'Change in occupation'.
-Different usual hours worked See 'Change in usual hours'.
-Duration of last job The period from the commencement of the last job up to the time the person ceased working in that job.
-Duration with employer/business at February 2008 The period between the commencement with the current employer/business and the week before the interview.
+Did not change employer/business

+For this publication, it mainly refers to people who were employed at February 2010 for less than 12 months, and did not work with a different employer/business in the previous 12 months.
+People who were working at February 2010 for one year or more could also be considered to have not changed employer/business, but are not included in data items in this survey.

+Different employment type

+See 'Change in employment type'.

+Different industry

+See 'Change in industry'.

+Different occupation

+See 'Change in occupation'.

+Different usual hours worked

+See 'Change in usual hours'.